Financial Coaching Frequently Asked Questions

 To offer a simple analogy, think of a Personal Finance Coach like you would a Personal Fitness Trainer, but for your finances.

 Where a Personal Trainer will advise and motivate you to follow the most effective exercise & nutrition plan to improve your physical health and meet your fitness goals, I provide guidance and motivation to improve your financial health and wellbeing.
 I will work with you and act as your accountability partner to help you achieve your short- and long-term financial and life goals, whatever they are.

-Why have I never heard of Financial Coaching before?
+Why have I never heard of Financial Coaching until recently?

-Financial coaching is very new to the UK; however, in the US it is well-established and continues to grow as satisfied clients recommend financial coaching to friends and family.
+Financial coaching is quickly growing but is still relatively new to the UK.
+In the US, however, it is very well recognised and continues to grow as satisfied clients recommend financial coaching to friends and family.

 Here is a link to the findings of a study on the benefits of financial coaching by the official US Government’s Consumer Financial Protection Bureau.

 In summary, the study found that “access to financial coaching resulted in measurable gains in three areas: money management; objective financial health metrics like savings, debt levels, and credit score; and subjective feelings of financial confidence and financial well-being.”

 Get ahead of the curve in the UK and start your journey towards financial education, improvement and well-being today!

 When should I work with a Finance Coach?

 Working with a Financial Coach is beneficial at any stage of life, but below are some typical statements from people who seek the services of a Financial Coach.
 Do you identify with any of these?